World Bartender Day

 World Bartender Day is a holiday that’s observed annually on February 24th.
 It’s a day that celebrates the men and women who formulate and serve alcoholic (or sometimes non-alcoholic) beverages from behind a bar.

 They work in licensed establishments that operate as pubs, taverns, bars, nightclubs, private parties, or restaurants.
 Bartenders do more than just serve drinks, however.
-They also work as impromptu therapists, listening to their customer’s problems and complaints.
+They also act as impromptu therapists, listening to their customers’ problems and complaints.

-Bartending is a profession that goes back to antiquity.
-All the way back to ancient Asia, Roman and Greek societies.
+Bartending is a profession that dates back to antiquity, all the way to ancient Asia, Roman, and Greek societies.
 These bartenders would work in public bars and at private inns.
-However, at this time, bartending wasn’t an official profession.
+However, at that time, bartending wasn’t considered an official profession.

 It was something that was grouped into the category of hired help.
-It wouldn’t be until the 18th century that bartenders would be seen as professionals doing a much-needed service for their patrons.
+It wouldn’t be until the 18th century that bartenders would be recognized as professionals performing a much-needed service for their patrons.

-As far as the origins of this holiday, it appears that it started during a cocktail competition that happened a few years ago in Australia and New Zealand.
-This holiday then spontaneously took on a life of its own after this event and it’s been observed ever since.
+As for the origins of this holiday, it appears to have started during a cocktail competition that took place a few years ago in Australia and New Zealand.
+This holiday then spontaneously took on a life of its own after this event and has been observed ever since.

 Some Quick Facts About Bartenders

-Below are some quick facts about bartenders and bartending that we think our readers might be interested in learning about.
-We came up with the following bulleted facts after doing a considerable amount of research for this holiday.
-Let’s take a quick look at them before we see how World Bartender Day is observed.
+Below are some quick facts about bartenders and bartending that we think our readers might find interesting.
+We came up with the following bulleted facts after conducting a considerable amount of research for this holiday.
+Let’s take a quick look at them before we explore how World Bartender Day is observed.

-• In some U.S. states, 18-year-olds can tend bars, even though they still can’t drink.
+• In some U.S. states, 18-year-olds can tend bars, even though they still can’t legally drink.

 • Many bartenders are required to work 10-12 hour shifts on a regular basis.

-• Bartending not only deals with customers but also with routine tasks such as taking inventory, stocking the bar, and doing dishes.
+• Bartending involves not only dealing with customers but also with routine tasks such as taking inventory, stocking the bar, and washing dishes.

 Observing World Bartender Day

-On this day, everyone who regularly goes to their local pub, restaurant, or bar is encouraged to show their hardworking bartender a little bit of love.
-This can be done simply by saying thank you to them, or even better, by slipping them a big tip.
-People can also give all bartenders a shout-out on social media using the hashtag #WorldBartenderDay on social media.
+On this day, everyone who regularly visits their local pub, restaurant, or bar is encouraged to show their hardworking bartender a little bit of love.
+This can be done simply by saying thank you to them, or even better, by giving them a big tip.
+People can also give all bartenders a shout-out on social media using the hashtag #WorldBartenderDay.

 When is it?